 A slot canyon provided a brief break from the heat.

-It took us about an hour and a half to finish the short trail, partly because of the initial terrain but mostly because we had so much fun exploring.
-We’d have liked to linger longer, but needed to get back on the road toward our next destination, Utah’s Zion National Park …
+It took about an hour and a half to finish the short trail, partly because of the initial terrain but mostly because we had so much fun exploring.
+We’d have liked to linger longer, but we needed to get back on the road for more hiking in Utah …

 The park is open 365 days a year.
 It’s an easy drive on I-15 from Las Vegas.
 Then you take the two-lane Valley of Fire Highway.
 Once you pay the $10 entrance fee, there is plenty of parking as well as paved road throughout.
 There’s a glorious openness about the desert West, but that openness comes at a cost: Places to get food or gasoline are few and far between; be prepared.